learn-co-students/sinatra-user-auth-v-000/README.md

 @user = User.find_by(email: params["email"], password: params["password"])
 session[:id] = @user.id
 ```
-* Notice that the last line of the route redirect the user to their home page.
+* Notice that the last line of the route redirect the user to their homepage.
 We already coded that route in the Users Controller to retrieve the current user based on the ID stored in `session[:id]`.
 * Run the test suite again and you should be passing the user log in tests.

 #### Step 5: Logging Out